ste616/atca-training/src/apps/nvis/README.md

-d         | Delay: the delay error as determined by examining the phases as a function of frequency D         | Wind Direction: the direction the wind is coming from G         | GTP: the gated total power measured online H         | Humidity: as reported by the site weather station n         | The amplitude of the noise diode in Jy: this is measured per antenna N         | SDO: the synchronously-demodulated output measured online p         | Phase: the average phase on each baseline per cycle
+d         | Delay: the delay error as determined by examining the phases as a function of frequency D         | Wind Direction: the direction the wind is coming from G         | GTP: the gated total power measured online h         | Hour angle, which is LST - source RA
+H         | Humidity: as reported by the site weather station L         | Local Sidereal Time, in hours n         | The amplitude of the noise diode in Jy: this is measured per antenna N         | SDO: the synchronously-demodulated output measured online p         | Phase: the average phase on each baseline per cycle